Greece passes bailout bill but government majority shrinks

-The bill, outlining regulation on tax arrears and home foreclosures, paves the way for the disbursement of 2 billion euros (£1.40 billion) to pay state arrears and a further 10 billion euro to recapitalise Greece's top four banks.
+The bill, outlining regulation on tax arrears and home foreclosures, paves the way for the disbursement of 2 billion euros ($2.15 billion) to pay state arrears and a further 10 billion euro to recapitalize Greece's top four banks.

-The reforms were agreed by Tsipras' government and its lenders on Tuesday after weeks of negotiations and are key for it to complete the first review of a new aid programme worth up to 86 billion euros which Greece signed up to this summer.

 However the defections of Nikos Nikolopoulos of the right-wing Independent Greeks party and Stathis Panagoulis of Tsipras' Syriza party further weakened the left-right coalition.